TheRealVSSVSSN/SunnyRP/Example_Frameworks/vRP/docs.md

 | request | client/gui.lua | Receives accept/decline for server requests. |
 | init | client/gui.lua | Signals NUI ready state. |

+### ESX Callbacks
+None present; the framework uses its own module system.

+### Exports
+No FiveM exports are defined.
+Remote interactions rely on the Proxy/Tunnel RPC layer.

+### Commands
+No `RegisterCommand` usage was found.
+User actions are triggered through menus and events.

 ### DB Usage
 `vRP.lua` defines a pluggable database driver system with `prepare` and `query` helpers.
 Modules use `vRP:execute` and related functions to persist data through whichever driver is configured.